RedisLabs/redislabs-docs/content/stack/json/active-active.md

 Active-Active Redis Cloud databases add JSON by default.
 See [Create an Active-Active subscription]({{<relref "/rc/subscriptions/create-active-active-subscription#select-capabilities">}}) in the Redis Cloud documentation for details.

+In Redis Enterprise Software, JSON is not enabled by default for Active-Active databases.
 To create an Active-Active JSON database in Redis Enterprise Software:

 1. See [Create an Active-Active geo-replicated database]({{<relref "/rs/databases/active-active/create">}}) in the Redis Enterprise Software documentation for prerequisites and detailed steps.